azimy-hamid/moduleFiveLabs/readme.md

 ## LabSix

-All the requirements for the lab 6 is completed, I have written 4 test cases that test the 4 (add - sub - multiply - div) endpoints.
+All the requirements for the lab 6 is completed, I have written 3 test cases.
 However in the lab instrcutions (the module 5 slides), they have used commonJs, but I have used ES6 cause I wanted to also practice the ES6 sytax as I had only worked with CommonJs previously so it was quite a good experience.
 Also, Since I was using ES6 and the supertest library noramlly uses CommonJs so I had configure it to use ES6, that way I have these (babel.config.js and also .babelrc) files for configuring jest and supertest.
 TO help me with the configuration, I used Chat GPT.
+Here I used the redesiugned calculator from the Module 4

 To run follow the bellow steps and commands:
 **IMPORTANT: TO RUN THE COMMANDS, FIRST NAVIGATE TO ROOT FOLDER FOR THE RESPECTIVE LAB**